Growing Great Peppers and Chiles

 Starting from seeds

-Time your seeding to begin 6 to 8 weeks before the plants will go into sun-warmed, prepared soil with a temperature of more than 60 degrees typically mid to late April.
 Control the environment for your seeds by starting with clean pots and fresh potting soil.
 Choose containers at least 2 to 3 inches deep, such as recycled plastic plant 6-packs, small recycled pots, or plug trays, with drainage holes.
 Wash them with a weak bleach solution to remove dirt and pathogens.

 Do not fill the pots with dirt from your garden!
-Even if it has already grown great crops, it may carry soil-born disease that can kill off seedlings.
+Even if it has already grown great crops, it may carry soil-borne disease that can kill off seedlings.
 Seedlings require consistently moist soil with enough air spaces to allow root hairs to flourish.
 Loosely fill the rinsed containers ¾ full with moist bagged potting mix that includes organic compost and slow-release fertilizer.
 And, check the back of the seed packet for the expected germination rate, usually less than 100%.

 Plant The Seeds

 Level the soil in the containers and gently press the seeds onto the moist surface, one per plug or 1 inch apart in larger containers.
 Sprinkle a quarter inch of soil or vermiculite over the seeds, and moisten the surface.
-Set the containers in trays to catch drips – recycled plastic food containers work well.
+Set the containers in trays to catch drips; recycled plastic food containers work well.
 Place a clear cover over the container for the first week or until the seeds germinate and you see green sprouts poking through the soil.
 For small containers, use clear plastic wrap and a rubber band, or recycle the clear plastic covering from your take-out lunch.
 And don't forget to label the seeds!
 Used popsicle sticks work fine.

 Water them frequently, every other day if they’re in the sun.
 If the pots ever dry out, soak them in a bucket of water to make sure the potting soil gets thoroughly re-wetted.
-Dry potting soil will shed water without absorbing it., so it can look like it’s wet when it’s not.
+Dry potting soil will shed water without absorbing it, so it can look like it’s wet when it’s not.
 A truly wet pot will be heavy; a dry pot will be light.
 Consider transplanting them into larger containers.
 It will let their roots develop and the larger pots won’t dry out as easily.

 When you’re ready to plant your seedlings, soak them in a bucket of water to make sure the root ball is thoroughly wet.
 Remove them from the pot, handling them gently.
 If the plant is root bound (when you take it out, you see a tight mass of white roots), gently tear them apart a bit or score the rootball with a knife.